 This second parcel experiences stronger dynamical forcing.
-Vertical velocity rises and falls throughout the parcel's lifetime and peaks at more than +/- 6 ms-1.
+Vertical velocity rises and falls throughout the parcel's lifetime and peaks at more than $+/-6 \text{ ms}^{-1}$.
 The parcel recirculates twice.
 During these two periods the parcel experiences radiative cooling, which causes a broadening of the droplet size spectrum (Fig. 8 and Fig. 9).
-Due to the strong dynamical forcing, the parcel shows broader spectra than the first trajectory.
+Due to the strong dynamical forcing, the

+10 parcel shows broader spectra than the first trajectory.
 As before, a substantial increase in condensed water is found for the 1DR and 3DR simulations, peaking for the 3D thermal radiation simulation.

 These examples illustrate the variety of ways in which radiative effects can act on a cloud droplet.
 The time that a parcel spends in a certain cooling area, the magnitude of the cooling, the size of the droplets at the time of cooling and the dynamical forcing contribute to droplet growth with different magnitudes.
-The ideal situation for the radiative effects to enhance droplet growth would be droplets of size of about $10 \ \mu m$ or more, a cooling period of more than 5 minutes in a cooling of $20 \ \text{Kd}^{-1}$ or more, and vertical velocities close to zero.
+The ideal situation for the radiative effects to enhance droplet growth would be droplets of size of shout 10 upper parcel a cooling parcel of more than 5 minutes in a cooling of $20 \text{ K} d^{-1}$ or more, and vertical velocities close to zero.
 Because these effects usually do not occur together, the overall effect on the droplet growth from these factors is small.